Yetu-1/Movie-Rental-Management-System/README.md

 # Movie-Rental-Management-System
-a movie rental management system in C++
+A movie rental management system in C++